geekyarnav/geekyarnav/README.md

 ### Hi there 👋

-I am Arnav Rastogi,a Full Stack Developer who is intrested in working on Websites,Android Apps,IOS Apps & Progressive web apps.
+I am Arnav Rastogi,A Full Stack Developer who is intrested in working on Websites,Android Apps,IOS Apps & Progressive web apps.
 I am passionate tech problem solver motivated by the desire to help and grow successful businesses.
-I uses my tech knowledge to offer pragmatic development solutions that are client and customer focused.I worked for many companies as a Full-Stack,React,Django Developer.I am workholic and what i do and perform is well organized with full sicerity.
+I uses my tech knowledge to offer pragmatic development solutions that are client and customer focused.I worked for many companies as a Full-Stack,React,Django Developer.I am workholic and what i do and perform is well organized with full sincerity.

 - 🔭 **Expertise:**